 What Is Gamification?

-Gamification is the process of taking a regular task or project and adding an element of competition to it, such as there is in a game.
+Gamification is any addition of game-like elements to something other than a game.
+Gamification improves an existing experience by using the same motivational techniques that make people love games.
+In business, this often involves taking a regular task or project and adding an element of competition to it.
 It encourages participation and can improve the overall experience of completing a task or project within the business.
-Gamification improves an existing experience by using the same motivational techniques that make people love games.

-You can gamify anything, including daily business operations, customer engagement, social media, HR management, and more.
-By adding games or game-like elements to a product, app or service, you can boost customer participation and loyalty, and engage your employees.
+You can gamify anything, including daily business operations, customer engagement, social media, HR management, or any other aspect of your business.
+By adding games or game-like elements to a product, app, or service, you can boost customer participation and loyalty, and engage your employees.

 Game aspects that can be added into an existing system may include:

-- Points and badges for actions or purchases
+- Points and badges for customer actions or purchases

 - Leaderboards that list competitors based on how many points they’ve accumulated